-Being based in the U.A.E, I was introduced to these wonderful spices called zataar and sumac.
-Zataar is basically a mix of sesame seeds and other green herbs like oregano, thyme and marjoram.
+Being based in the U.A.E, I was introduced to these wonderful spices called zaatar and sumac.
+The former is basically a mix of sesame seeds and other green herbs like oregano, thyme and marjoram.
 Sumac is also a spice, got from the dry berries that are powdered and used as a souring agent.

 These spices are used extensively on meat, vegetables, hummus, on Arabic breads and sprinkled on salads too.
 Hence, I decided to try using these spices and prepare a mutton curry and the taste was refreshingly different and delicious.
 Just have it with any Indian breads like tandoori roti or naan.